dxl495/431-2020/classes/class24/README.md

 ## Announcements

-1. Feedback on the Minute Paper after Class 23 [is now available](https://bit.ly/431-2020-min23-feedback).
+1. **Minute Paper** Feedback on the Minute Paper after Class 23 [is now available](https://bit.ly/431-2020-min23-feedback).
-2. Status report on Project B Study 2 Data Plans (due today at noon) [can be found here](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/study2-dataplan-status.md).
+2. **Study 2 Data Plans** Status report on Project B Study 2 Data Plans (due today at noon) [can be found here](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/study2-dataplan-status.md).
     - Please [look at the report now](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/study2-dataplan-status.md) to be sure you agree with my listing of your work there, which was last updated at 12:15 PM.
 If not, email me to make corrections, now.
-3. I've updated [the R Packages list](https://thomaselove.github.io/431/r_packages.html) to include `equatiomatic`.
+3. **equatiomatic**: I've updated [the R Packages list](https://thomaselove.github.io/431/r_packages.html) to include `equatiomatic`.
 If you include `equatiomatic` in your loaded packages, it will generate a warning if you haven't upgraded to R version 4.0.3.
 Feel free to use `warning = FALSE` to suppress that warning if you're still using R 4.0.2.
 (Yes, this means you can use `warning = FALSE` to fix this in loading packages for your Project B.)
-4. Regarding NHANES for Study 2 in Project B, I made a [short video](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/README.md#video-to-help-you-deal-with-some-common-nhanes-issues) where I pulled some data from NHANES 2017-18, merged it, and then changed  values like "Refused" or "Don't Know" in a variable to missing values.
+4. **Project B: NHANES Video** Regarding NHANES for Study 2 in Project B, I made a [short video](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/README.md#video-to-help-you-deal-with-some-common-nhanes-issues) where I pulled some data from NHANES 2017-18, merged it, and then changed  values like "Refused" or "Don't Know" in a variable to missing values.
 The video is now linked in [the Project B instructions](https://thomaselove.github.io/431-2020-projectB/your7.html), too.
-5. Based on the study 2 data plans, I have the following comments for people working with NHANES data.
+5. **Project B: NHANES advice**: Based on the study 2 data plans, I have the following comments for people working with NHANES data.
 (I will add these to the main instructions soon.)
     - **Gender vs. Sex** I would treat the `RIAGENDR` variable as describing biological sex and would rename it as I created a factor.
     - **Race/Ethnicity** If you want to use race/ethnicity I would prefer the use of `RIDRETH3` over `RIDRETH1`, and I would recommend using all six categories, assuming you have at least 100 subjects at each level after whatever other pruning you do.
     - **Age** Do not use a categorical version of age.
 Use the quantitative version, called `RIDAGEYR`, provided in the `DEMO_J` data.
 When you describe your subjects, you should specify the range (minimum and maximum) ages of those subjects.